 Using compostable materials instead of those containing nitrocellulose coatings like cellophane can help reduce environmental waste and promote sustainability for future generations.
 By disposing of these materials properly in composting facilities or bins at home or in public spaces, we can ensure that they break down quickly without causing any harm to our planet.

 In conclusion, real cellophane is compostable but not recyclable, while plastic wraps may be recyclable in the recycling stream.
 However, choosing real, uncoated cellophane for your packaging needs is important.
-Cellophane is a natural, plant-based product made from cellulose obtained from wood pulp - a renewable source.
+Cellophane is a natural product made from cellulose obtained from plant materials - a renewable source.
 It is a much more eco-friendly option than plastic wrap.

 Laurence W. McKeen, 13 - Environmentally Friendly Polymers, Editor(s): Laurence W. McKeen, In Plastics Design Library, Permeability Properties of Plastics and Elastomers (Fourth Edition), William Andrew Publishing, 2017, Pages 305-323, ISBN 9780323508599